chentianran/chentianran.github.io/index.markdown

 Hi, I am Tianran Chen
 =====================

-I am an Assistant Professor at [Auburn University at Montgomery](http://www.aum.edu) in the Department of Mathematics and Computer Science.
+I am an Associate Professor at [Auburn University at Montgomery](http://www.aum.edu) in the Department of Mathematics and Computer Science.
 I studied under the guidance of [Tien-Yien Li](https://sites.google.com/view/tienyienli) and received my Ph.D. in Applied Mathematics from Michigan State University.